 Improved employee performance

-Increased return on investment
+Increased return on investment (ROI)

 Reduced time to market

-A metric based scorecard approach is certainly one way of measuring performance; however this approach is akin to flying an airplane through the rear view mirror.
-The danger with this approach is that we need to pay more attention to where we are going (so we don’t fly the aircraft into a mountain), and pay less attention to our instruments and flight-plan.
-Many organizations focus on past trends or metrics of project performance without spending the time necessary to integrate project metrics based on future expectations.
-By combining future results with existing work, an organization gains the ability to see where they are going within the context of where they expected to be.
+A metric-based scorecard approach is certainly one way of measuring performance; however, this approach is akin to flying an airplane using a rear view mirror.
+We need to pay more attention to where we are going (so we don’t fly the aircraft into a mountain) and pay less attention to our instruments and flight plan.
+Many organizations focus on past trends or metrics of project performance without spending the necessary time to integrate project metrics based on future expectations.
+By combining future results with existing work, an organization gains the ability to see where it is going in the context of where it expected to be.

-Our flight-plan starts with the ultimate goal and mission of the organization which must eventually align with all the business units and departments.
+Our flight plan starts with the ultimate goal and mission of the organization that eventually must align with all the business units and departments.
 Teams need to align with the means (our methods to achieve our desired outcomes).

-Figure 9.3: Mapping Strategic Objectives to Organization Performance (Source: Advisicon) [09-03-flowtForWord.eps]

 Figure 9.3 illustrates how high-level strategic objectives, processes, and systems help align business units, departments, teams and individuals.
 Key metrics are used to assess performance toward the goals and mission of the organization.

+Figure 9.3 Mapping Strategic Objectives to Organization Performance [09-03-flowtForWord.eps]

+Source: Advisicon

-A simplified view depicting the strategic linkage in the project portfolio is presented in figure 9.4.
+A simplified view depicting the strategic linkage in the project portfolio is presented in Figure 9.4.
 Here we can visualize how the goals and strategies act in concert to help align the work (the programs and projects) to the mission of the organization.
-Now we are on course with an approach where we can dynamically adjust as strategic intent of the organization changes due to external and internal conditions.
-We are in control of our flight!
+Now we are on course with an approach that we can dynamically adjust as strategic intent of the organization changes due to external and internal conditions.
+We are in control of our flight.

+Figure 9.4 Strategic Linkage in the Project Portfolio [09-04-missionGoalStrategyProject.eps]

+Source: Advisicon

-In the section “Creating and Managing Portfolio Lifecycle with Project Server,” we will learn how mapping organizational strategy to programs and projects is accomplished by defining business drivers.
+In the next section, we show how mapping organizational strategy to programs and projects is accomplished by defining business drivers.
 Utilizing Project Server allows us to support executive decision making to better understand and manage priorities, resources, and the work of the organization.

-Figure 9.4: Strategic Linkage in the Project Portfolio (Source: Advisicon) [09-04-missionGoalStrategyProject.eps]

-In our next section, we will introduce the concept of the Portfolio of Projects (often shortened to Portfolio).
+We introduce the concept of the Portfolio of Projects (often shortened to Portfolio).
 The Portfolio is used to evaluate the priority of one project versus another by determining the total demand of the organization and then evaluating competing project or proposal candidates for the limited resources.

-The Portfolio is the critical control point in the enterprise, and if properly implemented it can become the single source of truth for all work demand and resource utilization.
-However, work managed outside the Portfolio results in an over allocation of resources because their actual availability will not be accurately accounted for.
-When this happens it becomes extremely difficult (if not impossible) to reflect true demand vs. capacity in the rollup reporting to management.
+The Portfolio is the critical control point in the enterprise.
+If properly implemented, it can become the single source of truth for all work demand and resource utilization.
+However, work managed outside the Portfolio results in an over allocation of resources because their actual availability will not be accounted for accurately.
+When this happens, it is extremely difficult (if not impossible) to reflect true demand versus. capacity in the rollup reporting to management.
 Without an accurate depiction of this relationship, management cannot make informed decisions about work priority or assignment.
-This is a common problem in the majority of enterprises that often gets labeled a Resource Management problem.
+This is a common problem in most enterprises; often it is considered a resource management problem.

 Creating and Managing Portfolio Lifecycle for Project Server

-Portfolio Management is the art and science of balancing an organization’s product management skills and resources to achieve optimum strategic, financial, and operational impact across all product lines in all lifecycle phases.
+Portfolio management is the art and science of balancing an organization’s PM skills and resources to achieve optimum strategic, financial, and operational impact across all product lines in all lifecycle phases.